 The regulatory environment is rapidly evolving, with a significant emphasis being

 placed on equipment compatibility and improved life-cycle management of mooring lines.
 OCIMF’s release of the fourth edition of its Mooring Equipment Guidelines (MEG4) provides recommendations for mooring system design, selection, maintenance,

 The updates in MEG4 represent the most significant changes undergone for all considerations related to mooring lines.
-With Icaria, Samson aids in identifying gaps, developing a plan for the transition to the update guidance and provides the tools and
+With ICARIA, Samson aids in identifying gaps, developing a plan for the transition to the updated guidance, and providing the

 - Selection of the appropriate mooring line system or confirmation of the appropriate mooring lines for your vessel.